 The Company assesses its amortizable long-lived assets at each reporting date to determine whether there is an indication that an asset may be impaired.
-If any indication exists, the Company estimates the asset's recoverable amount using management's best estimates and available information.
+If any indication exists, the Company estimates the recoverable amount of the asset or the CGU containing the asset using management's best estimates and available information.